Charles Edward, Duke of Saxe-Coburg and Gotha: Regency

-Charles Edward tried his best to assimilate while maintaining some links with Britain such as participating in Anglican religious services.
-Urbach suggested he learnt the language quickly and commented that his "German essays [at the military academy] were soon receiving higher marks than his English ones".
-However, various statements made by the prince during this period suggest he was homesick and unhappy with his situation.
 Charlotte Zeepvat, author of his entry in the Oxford Dictionary of National Biography (ODNB), described him as a "conscientious young man with a taste for the arts and music", who became popular in Coburg during this period.
 Aronson similarly commented that although Charles Edward had "grown to maturity in an atmosphere of strident Prussian militarism", he was "cultivated ... fond of music and the theatre, interested in history and architecture".
 Urbach described the young duke as "immature".
-According to a contemporary news report, he was fond of "sport and adventure".
-A 1905 article in the London and China Express, a British newspaper focused on foreign affairs, commented that:All the [German] newspapers sing the praises of the young Duke and describe his sympathetic character and bearing.
-Above all they are never tired of emphasising how German he has become, how he has completely forgotten the English training of his early youth, identifying himself in every way with the interests of Germany.